aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 }
 ```

-Let's do one final test before moving on.
+Let's do another test before moving on.
 * Assign `window.BenchActions` in `bench_bnb.jsx`.
 * In the console, call `BenchActions.fetchAllBenches()`, then `BenchStore.all()`.
 * `BenchStore.all()` should return the benches in your DB.